flame-engine/flame/doc/platforms.md

 ## Flame web

-To use Flame on web you need to be on the beta channel of Flutter and the game should be running using skia rendering, otherwise weird side effects may happen.
+To use Flame on web you need to be on the beta channel of Flutter and the game should be running using [skia](https://skia.org/) rendering, otherwise weird side effects may happen.

-To run your game using skia in release mode, use the following command:
+To run your game using skia, use the following command:

-`$ flutter run -d Chrome --release --dart-define=FLUTTER_WEB_USE_SKIA=true`
+`$ flutter run -d Chrome --dart-define=FLUTTER_WEB_USE_SKIA=true`

-To run with skia on debug mode, just start the project using the conventional command:

-`$ flutter run -d Chrome`

-And when the app starts and the debug is setup, press the `k` key.
-That will enable the `CanvasKit` mode.

 To build the game for production, using skia, use the following: